Flag of Sierra Leone: Legal issues

 The Sierra Leonean flag is utilized as a flag of convenience by foreign merchant vessels.
 The "minimum enforcement" of admiralty law on such vessels has led to illegal and suspicious activity.
 This includes unlawful fishing, as well as the usage of the flag on vessels from countries under United Nations sanctions.

-As a result, the Sierra Leonean government has taken measures to curtail registrations related to the practice of flag of convenience.
+As a result, the Sierra Leonean government has taken measures to curtail registrations related to the practice of flags of convenience.
 In 2010, they stopped allowing fishing vessels to register in order to stymie unauthorized catches within both its domestic waters and in international seas.
 Two years later, they removed 10 ships from its registry believed to be from Iran.
 This followed the seizure of a ship in Lebanon that was carrying weapons for Syria and was purportedly flying the flag of Sierra Leone.

 In 2015, following the establishment of their International Ship Registry (SLMARAD) which developed various mechanisms, such as due diligence procedure, FSIs and others, and through the ratification of major IMO and ILO Conventions and implementation of such in their Domestic law, the Sierra Leonean government managed to successfully eliminate such incidents.